SageOx

 4. Next factory session receives this via team context

-5. That agent adds retries proactively when touching payment code — no human needed to flag it
+5. That agent adds retries proactively when touching payment code

 After a month of factory runs plus distillation, your agents have absorbed hundreds of codebase-specific insights that no prompt engineering could replicate.